PAUSE Program: New Call for Applications

 |

-In the event of specific confidentiality requirements, a secure procedure may be put in place for email exchanges—contact the College's Director of Information Systems atFrancejean-francois.barbe@college-de-france.fr.
+If there are specific confidentiality requirements, a secure procedure can be set up for email communications—please contact the College’s Chief Information Officer atFrancejean-francois.barbe@college-de-france.fr

 |